Heimat - Heinz Berggruen C-Print: 70 x 130 in. (180 x 330 cm)

 Roughly 450 exploratory photographs.

-This project became the blueprint how I create most photographic works today.
+This project became the blueprint for how I create most photographic works today.

 © Klaus Laubmayer